danobi/dxuuu.xyz/src/libbpf-rs.md

 eBPF (BPF) programs have traditionally been written using [BPF compiler collection][0] (BCC).
 The application would then call into BCC using the C++ or Python bindings.
-BCC has an "on-the-fly" model, meaning BPF programs are compiled during runtime on production host.
+BCC has an "on-the-fly" model, meaning BPF programs are compiled during runtime on production hosts.
 While this works, there are
 drawbacks:

 1. Every production machine needs kernel headers installed.
 These can get out